ttytm/anchor-solana-twitter/README.md

 Furthermore, it was updated to run with the newest version of anchor (v24.02 TD).

-`npm i` installs some dependencies for then building and running the CLI test application with `anchor test`.
 _(Assuming Solana and anchor are installed)_
+`npm i` installs some dependencies to then build and run the CLI test-application with `anchor test`.

 The functionalities can be implemented in an frontend build in the framework of preference.